5 Different Ways for Reheating Pulled Pork

 So you are the consummate pit-master now.
 You have figured out how to tweak your smoker to get the perfect pork butt, but what about reheating pulled pork?

-I have seen people smoke pork for anywhere from 3 to 20 hours.
+I have seen people smoke a pork loin for anywhere from 3 to 20 hours.
 That is a major time commitment so you must make the most of all the meat.

 It is also common for me to have family coming over for a big meal and to not have time to cook that day.